 So how is that?
 How do you come?
 You know, how do you deal with that as well, because, you know, that’s something that happens, the stroke survivor often can’t be intimate and wants to be is Michael in that space, where he’s missing that wondering where that went, how we can get it back

 he does even know, it’s the weirdest thing he doesn’t know, body parts.
 In fact, one of our friends came to visit him and the rehab hospital.
 And I was telling him, you know, you asked Michael, where his head is, he has no idea.
 You know, where’s your hand?
 He has no idea.
 He still is that way.
-And my friend said, I will.
+And my friend said I will.
 I bet I know.
 A body part that he’d know where it is.
 And to go ahead.
 Ask him and he had no clue.
 So yeah, that’s, that’s sad.
 Yeah.

 Bill Gasiamis 33:01

-Well, I met a man who many years ago who had experienced stroke.
+Well, I met a man who many years ago had experienced a stroke.
 And he didn’t have the concept of hunger, zero.
 So I’m not sure if he was overweight when he had his stroke.
-But he was a much larger, he told me know what it was when I met him.
+But he was much larger, he told me to know what it was when I met him.
 And when you met him, he was just a very thin man.
 And he only came to realize that he had to eat when other people were eating, otherwise,